-Together with an in-depth study of Shakespeare’s plays, participants will have the opportunity to explore Shakespeare’s houses and gardens throughout Stratford-upon-Avon, see his burial site in Holy Trinity Church, and visit Anne Hathaway’s cottage and Mary Arden’s farm.
-A day trip to Oxford offers a chance to discover Oxford University, the Ashmolean Museum and the renowned Bodleian Library.
-Visits to Kenilworth and Warwick castles will offer participants an up-close-and-personal experience of Britain’s 16th Century defense systems.
-While English is the language that unifies the US and UK there remain countless fascinating cultural differences which participants will discover day by day.
+Students will explore Shakespeare’s houses and gardens, his burial site in Holy Trinity Church, Anne Hathaway’s cottage and Mary Arden’s Farm.
+A day trip to the magnificent Blenheim Palace and the City of Oxford.
+Visits to Kenilworth Castle and Warwick Castle offer participants an up-close-and-personal experience with British 16th century defense systems.
+While English unifies the US and the UK, there remain countless fascinating cultural differences waiting to be discovered each and every day.

 On campus: May 6 – May 31